-TCSPP maintains a committee of faculty and staff called the Institutional Review Board (IRB).
+The Chicago School maintains a committee of faculty and staff called the Institutional Review Board (IRB).
 The IRB reviews all research involving human subjects to ensure compliance with basic ethical practices for protecting subjects.
 The IRB application has three parts, which are as follows:

 - Cover sheet

 - Questions and Answers, including:

 - Study purpose and procedures

 - Subject Recruitment

 - Description of risks to participants

-- Measures to minimize risks
+- o Measures to minimize risks

-- Method of obtaining informed consent
+- o Method of obtaining informed consent

 - Supplemental Materials, for studies involving children and prisoners